Just-A-Engineer/Ruby/README.md

 ## Some information about the Hangman.rb file.
 - I haven't ran into too many issues as of quite yet. </br>
-- An issue I think I might run into is bringing in the words.txt file.</br>
+- I did run into a slight issue bringing in the words.txt file.
+I was unable to select a single word from the array, it kept throwing errors at me.
+But, once I realized it would be easier to just define a new variable for each part of the array selection.
+It made it quite a bit easier.</br>
 - It's also quite a bit simpler than my states.rb file.
 So less issues.

 ## Some information about the WebTesting repository.